marlowfm/marlowfm.github.io/_posts/2025-09-23-community-radio-awards-2025-shortlisted.md

 ![]({{ site.url }}{{ site.baseurl }}/assets/images/news/community-radio-awards-aiir.png)

-Pat Reading is up for _Sage Person of the Year_, and Lizzy Sentance for _Presenter of the Year: Woman_.
+Pat Reading is up for _Sage Person of the Year_, and Lizzie Sentance for _Presenter of the Year: Woman_.

 You can [see and listen to our entries here]({{ site.url }}{{ site.baseurl }}/cra2025/).